 The important line is the

-func()method will not save anything.
-If the server reloads when your command is “pausing”, it will not resume afterward.
-Be careful that you are not freezing the character or account in a way that will not be cleared on reload.
+yieldis not saved anywhere.
+So if the server reloads in the middle of your command pausing, it will not resume when the server comes back up - the remainder of the command will never fire.
+So be careful that you are not freezing the character or account in a way that will not be cleared on reload.

 Asking for user input¶

 yield keyword can also be used to ask for user input.
-Again,
+Again you

 answer = yield("Your question")